Civil Engineering Technology

 Graduates of the Civil Engineering Technology program will:

-3. Perform testing and inspection of construction materials and operations in both the laboratory and the field to evaluate compliance with project plans and specifications.
+2. Develop the knowledge, skills, and abilities to perform testing and inspection of construction materials and operations in both the laboratory and the field to evaluate compliance with project plans and specifications.

 Program Information